 Wirral primary rep Andy Heywood describes his successful safety campaign.

 Oldham rep Noo Khadem describes her successful safety campaign.

 Telford Special school rep Donna Macdonald describes her successful organising campaign.

 Arrange a digital members meeting

 Convene a digital members meeting as soon as possible and if your members’ collective view is that working on the school site to present a serious and and imminent danger to yourself and others (pupils, parents, carers, their families and the wider community) for example because you believe the risk assessment is deficient or because our checklist reveals problems or because vulnerable staff or staff who live with vulnerable people are being required to attend school, then you should:

-We have this short guide to help you deliver a digital members meeting to discuss the checklist and ensure we represent members views collectively in discussion with your leadership teams.
+We have produced this short guide to help you deliver a digital members meeting , to ensure members views are collectively represented in discussion with your leadership teams.

 Find your local branch